aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/mhtml-converter/mhtml-to-docx/_index.md

     // Prepare a path to save the converted file string savePath = Path.Combine(OutputDir, "sample-options.docx");

-    // Create an instance of DocxSaveOptions and set A5 as a page size. var options = new DocSaveOptions();
+    // Create an instance of DocSaveOptions and set A5 as a page size. var options = new DocSaveOptions();
     options.PageSetup.AnyPage = new Page(new Aspose.Html.Drawing.Size(Length.FromInches(8.3f), Length.FromInches(5.8f)));